 - Helpful because: The only reason this might be helpful is if the other side interprets this as a shutdown strategy and they either take pity on you or don’t want to take advantage of you.
 They may offer a better deal because of it, but clearly, this is not an expected or common outcome.

 - Hindrance because: Aside from being perceived as weak from an image standpoint, you will also most likely get a bad deal or taken advantage of.
 Most discussions start out with each side offering something to negotiate up or down from and go from there.
 If you take the first offer that’s presented when the other party started high fully expecting to negotiate down, as most do, you may end up in a deal that doesn’t make sense financially or otherwise.

-7. The Victim – This archetype attempts to parlay their hard luck to gain sympathy regarding their situation so the other party will “go easy” on them.
-They may go on in great detail about the situation they are experiencing in an attempt to make others feel sorry for them—the hopeful end game being that the opposing party will be more receptive and agreeable to their position and terms and not negotiate as hard as they would otherwise.
+This archetype attempts to parlay their hard luck to gain sympathy regarding their situation so the other party will “go easy” on them.
+They may go on in great detail about the situation they are experiencing in an attempt to make others feel sorry for them — the hopeful end game being that the opposing party will be more receptive and agreeable to their position and terms and not negotiate as hard as they would otherwise.

 - Helpful because: Someone may indeed feel sorry for your situation and give you a break.
 We all have things happen in our lives and careers and, if you use this as an honest way to get a better deal, both sides can often feel good about the outcome.

 - Hindrance because: Oftentimes people use this as a manipulation tactic in an attempt to get out of a situation.
 The other side may see this for what it is and call you out on it, which can be embarrassing and undermine your credibility.
 Not only will you not get a better deal, the other party may actually negotiate harder than they would have otherwise in response to what they feel is an attempted manipulation.